NetLogo/Time-Extension/README.md

 Reports a list of all of the values from the *column-name* column of the *logotimeseries* in the rows between *logotime1* and *logotime2* (inclusively).
 If "ALL" or "all" is specified as the column name, then a list of lists is reported, with one sub-list for each column in *logotimeseries*, including the date/time column.
 If "LOGOTIME" or "logotime" is specified as the column name, then the date/time column is returned.

-If in the event logotime1 is after logotime2, the primitive will determine the smallest value and compare it normally.
+If in the event logotime1 is after logotime2, the primitive will determine the smallest value and compare it normally, i.e. it will return the same thing as with logotime1 and logotime2 reversed.

     print ts-get-range time-series time:create "2000-01-02 12:30:00" time:create "2000-01-03 00:30:00" "all"